splace/2mp4/README.md

 ```
 2mp4.sh flv
 ```
+Notes

-Note: what files are videos is determined by the operating systems mime types.
+* what files are videos is determined by the operating systems mime types.

-Note: the codec in the source file must be compatible with the target container.
+* the codec in the source file must be compatible with the target container.

-Note: only tested with avconv.
-(Ubuntu)
+* the container(s) must be supported by the conversion program.